-There is a great difference between the quality evaluation made for and by a software manufacturer and the evaluation that is made for the customer.
+Quality evaluation methods described in the literature [3-9], represent the software development organization point of view.
+However, there is a great difference between the quality evaluation made for and by a software manufacturer and the evaluation that is made for the customer.

 A manufacturer can define a set of metrics that describe particular quality characteristics, measure and collect historical data from a set of similar projects, and compare the current data with the ones taken from the historical database.
-The entire process can be supported by computerized tools like the one described in [6].
-Such an approach is focused on a direct evaluation of the quality of a software product, and can be implemented using GQM method (Goal - Question - Metric), described for the first time in [7] and developed since that time by NASA.
+The entire process can be supported by computerized tools.
+Such an approach is focused on a direct evaluation of the quality of a software product, and can be implemented using GQM method (Goal - Question - Metric), described for the first time in [3] and developed since that time by NASA.
 The set of goals or quality characteristics can be the same or similar to the one defined in ISO/IEC 9126.
+It is very difficult to a customer to follow this approach.
+One problem is such that the customer has only limited access to the project data, and the quality evaluation has to be based on an evaluation of the deliverables of the software process that were enumerated in the contract.
+Another problem is such that the customer has no historical data related to a set of similar projects and can not compare the actual data to the historical one.
+Therefore, the customer has no specific business goals, such as to improve the software process, to use less resources or to enhance the (yet unknown) software efficiency.
+After signing a contract it is the manufacturer who is responsible for developing the software, while the customer wants only to be sure that everything is done right.